projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

-Note the blank line between the ``code-block`` directive and the first line of the code-block body, and the body content is indented three spaces (to the first non-white space of the directive name).
+Note the blank line between the ``code-block`` directive and the first line of the code-block body, and the body content is indented three spaces (to the first non-blank space of the directive name).

 This would be rendered as: